 You don't need to say it aloud, but count it out (at least in your head) while you are making change.
-You make fewer mistakes this way!
+You will make fewer mistakes this way.

-Retail establishes always set a base amount of money they need to keep in a cash register – this is typically $200, but it can vary based on a retailers average daily sales.
-It’s important to keep adequate amounts of the most commonly used bills – 1-dollar and 20-dollar bills – on hand.
-Whenever possible, you should also make change using bills of the highest denomination (so that you don’t exhaust your supply of 1-dollar bills).
+Retail establishments always set a base amount of money they need to keep in a cash register (typically $200) but it can vary based on a retailers average daily sales.
+It’s important to keep adequate amounts of the most commonly used bills (1-dollar and 20-dollar bills) on hand.
+Whenever possible, you should also make change using bills of the highest denomination so that you don’t exhaust your supply of 1-dollar bills.

 When making change, it's best to use the largest denomination bill you can.
 Less counting is less opportunity for mistakes in counting (or having bills stick together).